On Generating Lagrangian Cuts for Two-Stage Stochastic Integer Programs: Computational Study

 \pv{\endgroup}

-We present the results obtained by LBC, BBC and DSP on SSLP instances in Tables \ref{BnC1:SSLP} and \ref{BnC2:SSLP}.
-In Table \ref{BnC1:SSLP} we report the number of instances at each size (out of 3) each algorithm solved within the time limit (`\# solved') and the total average solution time of each algorithm (`Avg soln time'), including time to generate cuts if relevant.
-In Table \ref{BnC2:SSLP} we provide more details for the LBC and BBC methods, including the average ending optimality gap (`Avg gap (\%)'), average time spent solving the problem with branch-and-cut {\it not including the initial cut generation time} (`Avg B\&C time'), and the average number of branch-and-bound nodes explored (`Avg \# nodes').
+We present the results obtained by LBC, BBC and DSP on SSLP instances in Table \ref{Table:SSLP}.
+We report the number of instances at sample size $|S|=50$ or $|S|=200$ each algorithm solved within the time limit (`\# solved'), the total average solution time of each algorithm (`Avg soln time') including time to generate cuts if relevant, the average ending optimality gap (`Avg gap (\%)'), average time spent solving the problem with branch-and-cut {\it not including the initial cut generation time} (`Avg B\&C time'), and the average number of branch-and-bound nodes explored (`Avg \# nodes').
 The ending optimality gap of a method on an instance is calculated as $(\text{UB}-\text{LB})/\max\{|\text{UB}|,|\text{LB}|\}$ where UB and LB are the upper and lower bounds obtained from the method when the time limit was reached.

 All SSLP instances are solved to optimality by LBC within the two-hour time limit with at most a few thousand nodes explored.
-On the other hand, none of the SSLP instances are solved by BBC before hitting the time limit, leaving a 10\% to 35\% gap.
+On the other hand, none of the SSLP instances are solved by BBC before hitting the time limit, leaving a relatively large optimality gap.
 SSLP instances are hard to solve by BBC since neither Benders cuts or integer L-shaped cuts are strong enough to cut off infeasible points efficiently in the case when second-stage variables are discrete.
-Comparing with DSP, LBC solves most instances faster than DSP.
+Comparing with DSP, LBC solves more $|S|=200$ SSLP instances than DSP withinin the time limit.
 The performance of LBC is relatively stable compared with DSP in the sense that LBC scales well as $|S|$ increases.
 The efficiency of DSP heavily depends on the strength of the nonanticipative dual bound.
-For all instances where DSP outperforms LBC on average solution time, no branching is needed for closing the dual gap.
-From Table \ref{BnC2:SSLP} we observe that LBC spends most of the solution time on generating Lagrangian cuts for SSLP instances.
+For all instances where DSP outperforms LBC on solution time, no branching is needed for closing the dual gap.
+We observe that LBC spends most of the solution time on generating Lagrangian cuts for SSLP instances.
 The branch-and-cut time required after generating Lagrangian cuts is very small.

 \pv{\begingroup }

 \pv{\endgroup}